sebastiantoh/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Delete a sale belonging to a contact**
+**Use case: Delete a sale**

 **MSS**

-1. User requests to list contacts.
+1. User requests to list sales.
-2. StonksBook shows a list of contacts.
+2. StonksBook shows a list of sales.
-3. User requests to delete a sale belonging to a specific contact in the list.
+3. User requests to delete a sale of a specified index.
 4. StonksBook deletes the specified sale.

     Use case ends.

 **Extensions**

 * 2a.
-The list of contacts is empty.

-  Use case ends.

-* 3a.
 The list of sales is empty.

   Use case ends.

 * 4a.
-The given contact index or sale index is invalid.
+The given sale index is invalid.

     * 4a1.
 StonksBook shows an error message.